Heyweol/impacts-of-wildfire-california/docs/files.md

 │   │   ├── mapStyles.ts      # Defines available basemap styles
 │   │   └── overlayLayers.ts  # Defines available overlay layers
 │   ├── contexts/
-│   │   └── FireDataContext.tsx # Context for managing fire perimeter data across components, with filtering and caching │   ├── utils/
+│   │   └── FireDataContext.tsx # A React Context provider that centralizes fire data management.
+It fetches California fire perimeter data from the ArcGIS REST API, caches it client-side, provides filtering capabilities, and calculates statistics. **Includes an `ensureFireLayerOnTop` function to programmatically move fire-related layers to the top of the map's layer stack, ensuring visibility over other choropleth layers.** This context allows components to access and manipulate the same data without redundant API calls.
+│   ├── utils/
 │   │   ├── asthmaData.ts       # Utility functions for processing asthma prevalence data
 │   │   └── ...                 # Other utility files